openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 ### Declare User's Data Format

-To address particular input of a model/preprocessor, use `ov::preprocess::PrePostProcessor::input(input_name)` method.
+To address particular input of a model/preprocessor, use the `ov::preprocess::PrePostProcessor::input(input_name)` method.

 @sphinxtabset